Lila's Clause

 • (if relevant) set target date for disinvestment.

-• Consider if the company should support campaigns/ research aimed at tackling the climate crisis.
+• Consider if the Company should support campaigns or research aimed at tackling the climate crisis.

-• Review our current trade associations and policy positions to ensure alignment with the goals of the Paris Agreement.
+• Review the Company's current trade associations and policy positions to ensure alignment with the goals of the Paris Agreement.

 d) Employee (and contractor) engagement